 Finally, pay credence to the importance of serving your wine in a quality wine glass.

 Choose glassware appropriate to the wine type.
 Red wines generally are served in a glass with a larger bowl, sparkling wines in a flute that exposes little surface area, and whites in a smaller glass with a narrow opening.
 The shape of the glass affects how the aromas are concentrated, how the wine is distributed across the palate and how savvy the wine host or hostess is perceived.
-There’s a reason wine is rarely sipped from a Solo Cup.
+There’s a reason wine is rarely sipped from a regular cup.

 What other wine tips do you have to make each glass taste its best?